pyauth/python-pkcs11/docs/concurrency.rst

 multi-step calls, such as searching for objects, encryption, decryption, etc. can be preempted as control is returned to the interpreter (e.g. by generators).
-The :class:`pkcs11.Session` class includes a :class:`threading.Lock` primitive to control access to these multi-step operations, and prevent threads from interfering with each other.
+The :class:`pkcs11.Session` class includes a reenterant lock (:class:`threading.RLock`) to control access to these multi-step operations, and prevent threads from interfering with each other.

 .. warning::

     Libraries that monkeypatch Python, such as `gevent`, may be supported, but are not currently being tested.

+The lock is not released until the iterator is consumed (or garbage collected).
+However, if you do not consume the iterator, you will never complete the action and further actions will raise :class:`pkcs11.exceptions.OperationActive` (cancelling iterators is not currently supported).

 Reenterant Sessions
 -------------------